 By Emerson Hough in 1905

 Plummer was born in Connecticut in 1837, and, until his departure as a young man for the West, he was all that might be expected of one brought up under the chastening influences of a New England home.
 He received a good education and became a polished, affable, and gentlemanly appearing man.
-He was about five feet ten, possibly five feet eleven inches in height, and weighed about one hundred and sixty pounds, being rather slender in appearance.
+He was about five feet ten, possibly five feet eleven inches in height, and weighed about 160 pounds, being rather slender in appearance.

 After Oro Fino, Idaho was worked out as a placer field, the prospectors located other grounds east of the Salmon River range, at Elk City and Florence, and soon Lewiston was forsaken, all the population trooping off over the mountains to the new fields.
 This broke up the vigilante movement in its infancy and gave Plummer a longer lease of life for his plans.